Delivering sustainable solutions through partnership

 The overall intention in this initial phase is to match our findings, as they relate to the baseline profile, with the assignment’s business and/or development objectives.

-This first stage delivers a realistic review of the relationship between business objectives and the technical and operational profiles.
+The first stage delivers a realistic review of the relationship between business objectives and the client’s technical and operational profiles.
 A preliminary understanding of the nature and quality of this relationship has an important advantage: it allows the client to re-evaluate (and even reframe) his/her objectives at an early stage in the consulting process.

 With the assignment contextualised and its possibilities and boundaries broadly defined, we are able to undertake a meaningful analysis of its robustness and its potential for success.

-This second phase analysis forms the foundation upon which the strategic plan(s) for the assignment can be built.
+The second phase analysis forms the foundation upon which the strategic plan(s) for the assignment can be built.
 To arrive at this point, we examine the business positioning of the proposed enterprise, looking at:

 - Agricultural operations vs industry best practice.